 Cardiac Rehabilitation: Maintenance Program

 Cardiac rehabilitation (rehab) includes a phase that helps you keep the healthy behaviors and habits that you learned in rehab.
-This phase, or program, is often referred to as the maintenance part of rehab, because it can help you maintain healthy lifestyle changes.
+This phase, or program, is often referred to as the maintenance part of rehab, because it can help you maintain a heart-healthy lifestyle.

-- Learn lifestyle changes to lower your risk of future heart problems.
+- Lowering your risk of future heart problems.

-- Continue exercising to regain your physical function.
+- Continuing to exercise to regain your physical function.

 Maintenance programs may be held at a community facility or at home and will be tailored to your specific needs.